caden-parajuli/caden-parajuli/README.md

 - I'm a student at Boston College majoring in mathematics and computer science.
 - My interests include algebraic topology, number theory, compilers, and high-performance computing.
 - My languages of choice are Rust, C, and Nim, although I am also proficient in Python and Java.
-In addition, I am currently learning Rust.
+In addition, I am currently learning Lua.